Skip to main content

 About Ötztal

-Ötztal Nature Park is one of the largest and most dramatic protected areas in Tyrol, encompassing approximately 510 square kilometers of high Alpine terrain in the Ötztal Alps at around 46.87°N, 10.88°E. Established in 2006, the park protects a vast landscape of glaciers, high-altitude lakes, pristine alpine valleys, and some of Austria's highest peaks, with elevations spanning from approximately 900 meters in the valley to over 3,500 meters at the glaciated summits.
-The Ötztal Alps straddle the Austrian-Italian border, and the nature park covers the Austrian portion of this formidable mountain massif.
-The valley is internationally known as the discovery location of "Ötzi" the Iceman, a 5,300-year-old mummified Copper Age man found in a glacier in 1991 near the Similaun on the Italian side of the border.
-The park encompasses three main valleys—the Windachtal, Sulztal, and Gaisbergtal—and their surrounding mountain terrain, creating a natural laboratory for studying high Alpine ecosystems, glaciology, and the impacts of climate change on cryosphere environments.
-Its scale and elevation make it one of the most significant protected mountain areas in the Eastern Alps.
+Ötztal Nature Park is one of the largest and most dramatic protected areas in Tyrol, encompassing approximately 510 square kilometers of high Alpine terrain in the Ötztal Alps.
+[1] Established in 2006, the park protects a vast landscape of glaciers, high-altitude lakes, pristine alpine valleys, and some of Austria's highest peaks, with elevations spanning from 774 meters at the Piburger See to 3,774 meters at the Wildspitze.
+[1] The Ötztal Alps straddle the Austrian-Italian border, and the nature park covers the Austrian portion of this formidable mountain massif.
+The valley is internationally known as the discovery location near the Similaun on the Italian side of the border of Ötzi the Iceman, a 5,300-year-old mummified Copper Age man found in a glacier in 1991.
+The park encompasses several protected areas including the Windach valley natural forest reserve and the Sulztal high-mountain zone, creating a natural laboratory for studying high Alpine ecosystems, glaciology, and the impacts of climate change on cryosphere environments.

 Wildlife Ecosystems